 - An innovative one-piece dual compound foot shell with co-injected hard toe protector and integrated steel shank.
 The shell is highly resistant to abrasion and impacts and adds to the boot’s overall durability and streamlining

 - Contoured calf protector plate is injected with a high modulus polymer for impact resistance and incorporates a blade flex system for control of movement, added protection for your Achilles tendon, and to help prevent hyperflexion

 - Redesigned instep and Achilles accordion flex zones for improved comfort and support

-- Internal 3D lining which includes an anti-slide microfiber suede on the heel to help keep your foot in position
+- Internal 3D lining includes an anti-slide microfiber suede on the heel to help keep your foot in position

-- Soft foam reinforcement on ankles and collar for long lasting comfort and shock absorption
+- Soft foam reinforcement on ankles and collar for long-lasting comfort and shock absorption

 - New dual compound, removable anatomic footbed which includes EVA and Lycra top for comfort and support and ensures even weight distribution and a reinforced heel